pluto/web-prover/README.md

 - `vanilla-go-app` : Representing a mock server
 - `client`: representing a user

-You can test the binary mobile target with a simple tui.
+You can test the binary mobile target with a simple TUI.
 ```
 cargo run -p tester
 ```
 This will test and end to end web proof against a mock go server with the with the default `health` endpoint on the go server which just returns a status OK.
-To
-run with other endpoints you can pass the `--endpoint` flag  followed by the endpoint partameters for example: `cargo run -p notary-tester -- --endpoint bin/10KB`.
+To run with other endpoints you can pass the `--endpoint` flag followed by the endpoint parameters for example: `cargo run -p notary-tester -- --endpoint bin/10KB`.

 ## Running Processes Manually
 You also have the option to run these processes manaully if you like.